 And if the art collection isn’t enough to lure you in, don’t forget to also admire the architecture itself.
 The Great Hall is simply stunning and from the roof garden you get great views of Central Park and the Manhattan skyline.

-Go for a run around the reservoir
+Things to see and do in Central Park: Go for a run around the reservoir

-In the upper part of Central Park, between the through roads at 85th Street and 97th Street sits the large ‘Jacqueline Kennedy Onassis Reservoir’ which is a very popular running spot thanks to a convenient track around the reservoir.
+In the upper part of Central Park, between the through roads at 85th Street and 97th Street sits the large ‘Jacqueline Kennedy Onassis Reservoir’.
+Which is a very popular running spot thanks to a convenient track around the reservoir.
 Make sure you follow the one-way system and run counter clockwise, otherwise your fellow runners might give you the evil eye.
-Doing one round is just under 3km, so even an inexperienced runner like me can complete a round (and if you can’t, just walk the rest).
+Doing one round is just under 3 km, so even an inexperienced runner like me can complete a round (and if you can’t, just walk the rest).

 Go early in the morning and you are rewarded with a beautiful view of the Manhattan skyline at sunrise.

-Hire a bike and go for a ride
+Things to see and do in Central Park: Hire a bike and go for a ride

 As many major cities nowadays, New York runs a city bike rental scheme.
-And whilst I would not recommend renting and riding a bike through the city if you are an inexperienced rider, taking it through Central Park is fairly save.
+And whilst I would not recommend renting and riding a bike through the city if you are an inexperienced rider, taking it through Central Park is fairly safe.
 Well saying that, it is also fairly hilly, so be prepared for some heavy pedalling (not helped by the fact that the rental bikes weigh a ton).
 Or be cheeky and rent an e-bike instead.

-Rental charge is $12 / day and the rides are for free, as long as you limit them to less than 30 minutes per tour (so take the bike for a ride, return it within 30 minutes, take out the next one and so on).
+Rental charge is $12 / day and the rides are for free, as long as you limit them to less than 30 minutes per tour.
+So take the bike for a ride, return it within 30 minutes, take out the next one and so on.
 No need to sign up beforehand, all you need is your credit card.

 If you are more into cycling, there are other rental schemes that allow you to rent ‘proper’ bikes for a few hours.
 Although this would be a little more expensive.

-Ice-skating on Wollman Rink
+Things to see and do in Central Park: Ice-skating on Wollman Rink

 This is one for the winter months only.
 The rink is open from approximately end of October until March/April, depending on the weather.